tobyhodges/fair-research-software/README.md

 To learn more about how this lesson site is built and how you can edit the pages, see [the Introduction to The Carpentries Workbench][sandpaper-docs].

 ## Author(s)

-The list of authors of the lesson is available in [AUTHORS.md](AUTHORS.md).
+The list of authors of the course is available in [CITATION.cff](CITATION.cff).

 ## Maintainer(s)